RhythmAhir/Bedrock_meeting_Summarization/README.md

 ## Conclusion

-This project successfully demonstrates the integration of **AWS Lambda**, **Bedrock’s "AnthroBedrock'se"v2" model**, **API "ateway**, and **Amazon S3** to build a serverless, automated summarization API.
+This project successfully demonstrates the integration of **AWS Lambda**, **Bedrock's "Anthropic Claude-v2"**, **API Gateway**, and **Amazon S3** to build a serverless, automated summarization API.
 The structured configuration allows users to submit meeting notes as email content, which the system processes to generate saved summaries for easy retrieval.
 This solution is a scalable foundation for similar text-processing applications, providing a streamlined content summarization and storage approach.